 As in the model of rational choice by a single decision-maker (Section 1.2), it is frequently convenient to specify the players' preferences by giving payoff functions that represent them.
-Bear in mind that these payoffs have only ordinal significance.
-If a player's payoffs to the action profiles a, b, and c are 1, 2, and 10, for example, the only conclusion we can draw is that the player prefers c to b and b to a; the numbers do not imply that the player's preference between c and b is stronger than her preference between a and b.
+Suppose, for example, that a player prefers the action profile a to the profile b, and prefers b to c.
+We may specify these preferences by assigning the payoffs 3 to a, 2 to b, and 1 to c.
+Or, alternatively, we may specify the preferences by assigning the payoffs 100 to a, 0 to b, and -2 to c.
+The two specifications are equally good; in particular, the latter does not imply that the player's preference between a and b is stronger than her preference between b and c.
+The point is that a strategic game with ordinal preferences.

 Time is absent from the model.
 The idea is that each player chooses her action once and for all, and the players choose their actions "simultaneously" in the sense that no player is informed, when she chooses her action, of the action chosen by any other player.
-(For this reason, a strategic game is sometimes referred to as a "simultaneous move game".)
+(For this reason, a strategic game is sometimes referred to as a "simultaneous-move game".)
 Nevertheless, an action may involve activities that extend over time, and may take into account an unlimited number of contingencies.
 An action might specify, for example, "if company X's stock falls below \$10, buy 100 shares; otherwise, do not buy any shares".
 (For this reason, an action is sometimes called a "strategy".)
 However, the fact that time is absent from the model means that when analyzing a situation as a strategic game, we abstract from the complications that may arise if a player is allowed to change her plan as events unfold: we assume that actions are chosen once and for all.